Douglas, Arizona: Arts and culture

 Douglas is home to the historic Gadsden Hotel, which opened in 1907.
 Named for the Gadsden Purchase, the stately five-story, 160-room hotel became a home away from home for cattlemen, ranchers, miners, and businessmen.
 The hotel was leveled by fire and rebuilt in 1929.
 The Gadsden is listed on the National Register of Historic Places.
 The Gadsden's spacious main lobby is majestically set with a solid white Italian marble staircase and four soaring marble columns.
 A stained glass window mural by 5th generation Artisan Ralph Baker, who studied under Louis Comfort Tiffany, extends 42 ft across the eastern wall of the massive mezzanine.
 The mural of the Southwest Desert is an adaptive work of art that changes colors and depths throughout the day and seasons including the sunrising on the horizon of the mural.
 An impressive oil painting by Audley Dean Nicols is just below the Tiffany-style window.
 Vaulted stained glass skylights run the full length of the lobby.

 The San Bernardino Ranch, 14 miles east of the town of Douglas, was originally established in Mexico and covered thousands of acres.
 The new US-Mexico border of the Gadsden Purchase sliced through the ranch, thus reducing its US size.
 Today the ranch is called "Slaughter Ranch," named after the lawman John Slaughter, who owned the ranch in the late 19th century and early 20th century.

 The El Paso and Southwestern Railroad depot was an important train station.
 It transported copper to large manufacturing concerns in the east.
 The depot is considered one of the finest examples of railway architecture of the early 20th century.
 The building is now used for the Douglas police station and is just one of 400 buildings on the National Register of Historic Places in Douglas.

 The Douglas Grand Theatre was built in 1919 and was the largest theater between Los Angeles and San Antonio.
 Ginger Rogers, Anna Pavlova and John Philip Sousa are some of the famous faces to have graced the theater's stage.
 It also housed a tea room, candy store and barbershop in its glory days.
 For several Halloweens the Grand Theater was used as a "Haunted House" attraction.
 Today (2009) the theater is undergoing reconstruction, using private donations of money, supplies and labor.

 Cemeteries

 The Douglas Jewish Cemetery was founded in 1904 near the Mexican border.
 It has nineteen recorded graves, and thirteen of the tombstones are not necessarily on the correct grave sites due to extensive vandalism.
 The cemetery was in use from 1912 to 1963.
 The cemetery was restored, re-fenced and cleaned in 1992 by students and numerous others.
 The cemetery is included in the State of Arizona of Historical Places.
-In November 2012, two gravestones were shattered in the cemetery in what seemed to be an anti-Semitic act.